Toggle mobile menu visibility

 ComberDonaghadeeHolywood

-Christmas Festival Grants open Monday 20th May 2024 at 9am, the deadline for the receipt of completed applications will be Monday 10th June 2024 at 12pm.
+Christmas Festival Grants open Monday 11th August 2025 at 9am, the deadline for the receipt of completed applications will be Friday 29th August 2025 at 12 noon.

-Restrictions apply - review the Guidance and Criteria below or download here: Christmas Festival Guidance & Criteria 2024 (Word doc) [69KB](opens new window)
+Restrictions apply - review the Guidance and Criteria below or download here: Christmas Festival Guidance & Criteria 2025 (Word doc, 70 KB) (opens new window)

-Download an application form: Christmas Festival Application 2024 (Word doc) [72KB](opens new window)
+Download an application form: Christmas Festival Application 2025 (Word doc, 79 KB) (opens new window) - available Monday 11 August 2025

 If you have any queries please contact Stephen Archibald, Community Development Officer 0300 013 3333 ext.
 40351.